tikv/minitrace-rust/README.md

 ### Asynchronous Example

-To trace asynchronous codes, we usually transmit `Scope` from one thread to another thread.
+To trace asynchronous code, we usually transmit `Scope` from one thread to another thread.

 The transmitted `Scope` is of one of the following types: